haydenhigg/chrys/README.md

 lightweight algorithmic trading framework

 ## to-do
-0.5 rename to `chrys` and `Candle` to `Frame` and restructure, move non-caching client logic out and make as many things as possible top-level
+0.5 rename to `chrys` and `Frame` to `Frame` and restructure, move non-caching client logic out and make as many things as possible top-level
-1. change GetCandles to use config like Order
+1. change GetFrames to use config like Order
 2. backtesting
 3. state management through `algo` subpackage for stateful algos
 4. add built-in logging to client